philipcwhite/Monitoring/README.md

 ## Updates

+5/10/2019 -  The agent and collector now use a shared security key.
+I also fixed an issue with the event engine not loading its configuration for Windows.
+I still have a few more things to work on, on the Linux side (systemd startup).

 5/9/2019 - I've been busy updating all of the boring stuff today like user guides.
 I still have a long way to go.
 Hopefully next week I'll be able to prepare a new beta release for both Windows and Linux.
 0.03b is coming!  :)

 5/8/2019 - I finished the directory re-org today.
 The Windows specific paths for services are now loaded via the service scripts.
 I also tested SSL and it is working.
 The next beta should be out soon with Linux support for at least elementary OS (Ubuntu).